 Eisriesenwelt Cave is located in Werfen, a small cosy town in Austria.
 This is the world’s largest ice cave that has over 40 km of ice corridors.
-Not all of them are open for visitors though.
-The path open for tourists has 1 km, and it will take you up and down numerous steps.
-The cave is situated on a steep cliff at 1641 metres and electric lighting has not been installed there.
-This is the reason why the ice figures are illuminated using magnesium, and visitors are provided with hand-held Davy lamps to light up the path.
-Sounds cool, right?
-Make sure to check what else is worth doing in German and Austrian Alps in summer.
+Not all of them are open for tourists though.
+Visitors are allowed to walk a section of 1 km which takes them up and down numerous steps.
+The cave is situated on a steep cliff at 1641 m and electric lighting has not been installed there.
+This is the reason why the ice figures are illuminated with magnesium, and you will be given a hand-held Davy lamp to light up the path.
+Learn more about Eisriesenwelt Cave in Austria, one of the places I visited in German and Austrian Alps in summer.

-How to get to the cave located at 1641 metres?
-There are to options.
+How to get to Eisriesenwelt Cave located at 1641 m?
+There are two options.
 Hiking or a cable car ride.
-At 1000 metres, there is a carpark where you can leave your car.
-Take a 20-minute walk to the cable car station (1080 metres) and prepare for a thrilling ride.
-You will reach the level of 1575 metres within a couple of minutes.
-Once you get off, you will then walk for another 20 minutes to get to the cave entrance.
-At that point, you will be already amazed by the views.
-Take a while to admire the beauty of this place!
-If you choose the cable car ride, the entire visit in Eisriesenwelt with cave tour shouldn’t take more than 3 hours.
+Let’s start from the latter, which is as thrilling as entering the cave.
+At 1000 m, there is a carpark where you can leave your car.
+Take a 20-minute walk to the cable car station (1080 m) and prepare for a ride.
+You will reach the level of 1575 m within a couple of minutes.
+Once you get off, walk for another 20 minutes to get to the cave entrance.
+At this point, you will already be amazed by the views.
+They are pretty stunning up there!
+If you choose the cable car ride, the entire visit in Eisriesenwelt Cave shouldn’t take you more than 3 hours.

-Outdoor enthusiasts can take a hike to the level of 1641 metres.
-The trail to Eisriesenwelt Cave starts in Werfen, but you can also set off at the carpark at 1000 metres.
-I chose the cable car ride, so I can’t really share with you my own hiking experience, but the truth is that the walking track is said to be quite difficult, and dedicated for experienced hikers only.
-According to the guidebook, it takes 2 hours to get from Werfen to the carpark (1000 metres) and another 2 hours to climb up from the carpark to Eisriesenwelt Cave (1641 metres).
-In such case, it’s most likely that you will spend the entire day here.
+If you love the outdoors, you can skip the cable car ride and reach the level of 1641 m by yourself.
+The trail to Eisriesenwelt Cave starts in Werfen, but you can also set out from the carpark at 1000 m.
+I chose the cable car ride, so I can’t really share with you my thoughts on this hike.
+Nevertheless, they say it’s quite difficult, and dedicated for experienced hikers only, so please keep that in mind.
+It takes 2 hours to get from Werfen to the carpark (1000 m) and another 2 hours to climb up from the carpark to Eisriesenwelt Cave (1641 m).
+Choosing this option will probably make you spend the entire day there.

 NEED TO KNOW